This article originally appeared on Den of Geek UK.

 Lucas had called it his “epic of fathers and sons.”
 He said, before he put pen to paper, that Episode III would be the most fun to write.
-Except that wasn’t how it panned out; where Lucas had tripped through the writing process of Attack Of The Clones with relative ease, he found himself struggling with Revenge Of The Sith.
+Except that wasn’t how it panned out.
+Where Lucas had tripped through the writing process of Attack of the Clones with relative ease, he found himself struggling with Revenge of the Sith.

 Filming on Episode III was scheduled to begin in June 2003.
-In March that year, Lucas was still battling through the writing of the first draft.
+In March of that year, Lucas was still battling through the writing of the first draft.
 He had much to wrestle with: he originally envisioned an epic opening with battles taking place across seven planets.
-He had numerous plot strands from Attack Of The Clones that he wanted to slip in.
+He had numerous plot strands from Attack of the Clones that he wanted to slip in.
 And most of all, he had to decide, once and for all, just what it was that precipitated Anakin’s turn to the Dark Side.

-Solo’s appearance in Revenge Of The Sith would have been fleeting - perhaps amounting to a few seconds.
+Solo’s appearance in Revenge of the Sith would have been fleeting – perhaps amounting to a few seconds.
 In an early draft of the script, Lucas gave him just one, rather pedestrian line: “I found part of a transmitter droid near the east bay.
 I think it’s still sending and receiving signals.”

-“It’s not in the script anymore,” explained concept artist Iain McCaig in the Revenge Of The Sith art-of book, “but we were told that Han Solo was on Kashyyyk and that he was being raised by Chewbacca.
+“It’s not in the script anymore,” explained concept artist Iain McCaig in the Revenge of the Sith art-of book, “but we were told that Han Solo was on Kashyyyk and that he was being raised by Chewbacca.
 He’s such a persnickety guy later on – he always has to have the best of everything – so I thought it’d be great if when he was a kid, he was an absolute slob.”

 The scene would also have been significant for another reason: it would have marked the first and only time Solo met Yoda.
 In fact, that line Solo was to utter about finding a scrap bit of droid would have been directed at the pointy-eared Jedi master, who was to have been hunting around on Kashyyyk for clues as to General Grievous’ whereabouts.